Skip to Content

 Address: Piazza de’ Pitti, 1, 50125 Firenze FI

-If you’re looking for a beautiful and peaceful escape in the heart of Florence, then be sure to check out the iconic Boboli Gardens.
-Set just behind Palazzo Pitti, these stunning gardens are a favorite among locals and visitors alike.
+If you desire a beautiful and peaceful escape from the lively streets of Florence, check out the iconic Boboli Gardens.
+Set just behind Palazzo Pitti, these stunning gardens are a favorite among locals and visitors.

 They offer visitors a quiet oasis in the middle of the city.
-With sprawling greenery, charming fountains, and incredible views of the surrounding cityscape, these gardens are one of the must-visit places in Florence.
+With sprawling greenery, charming fountains, and incredible views of the surrounding cityscape, these gardens are vital places to visit in Florence.

-The Boboli Gardens date back to the 16th century when they were first created by famous Florentine architect Bartolomeo Ammannati for Grand Duke Cosimo I de’ Medici.
+The Boboli Gardens date back to the 16th century when famous Florentine architect Bartolomeo Ammannati first created them for Grand Duke Cosimo I de Medici.

-Since then, they have undergone many renovations and additions, but still feature the same breathtaking beauty that made them famous.
-Whether you’re admiring the gorgeous flower beds or exploring the amphitheater in its center, a visit to the Boboli Gardens is sure to be an unforgettable experience.
+Since then, they have undergone many renovations and additions but still feature the same remarkable beauty that made them famous.

 See Related: Best Destinations for Couples